CodeForPhilly/paws-data-pipeline/src/README.md

 - Install dependencies: `pip install -r requirements.txt`
 - Run docker compose (as explained below) in order to have the postgres docker running.
 - Set environment variable: `export IS_LOCAL=True`
+- If your docker IP is not localhost or you want to run postgres with a different user name etc
+  - Set environment variable: `export LOCAL_DB_IP=postgresql://postgres:thispasswordisverysecure@[your_docker_ip]/postgres`
 - Set environment variable: `export FLASK_PORT=3333` we need it to be a different port then the one in the docker-compose
 - Run app.py
 #### Run docker - before pushing your code